-Clark’s shooting of García Villalpando echoes what has become an all-too-familiar, tragic tale across the nation amid a national debate on the policing tactics used in communities of color, sparked initially by the killing of Michael Brown and subsequent protests in Ferguson, Missouri, which have come to the fore again recently with the release of a Department of Justice (DOJ) report detailing the city’s systemic racist policing policies of collecting revenue off the backs of Black people.
+Clark’s shooting of García Villalpando echoes what has become an all-too-familiar, tragic tale across the nation amid a national debate on the policing tactics used in communities of color, sparked initially by the killing of Michael Brown and subsequent uprising in Ferguson, Missouri.

-Fernando Romero, García Villalpando’s brother-in-law, told Truthout his family hasn’t received any communication from either the Grapevine Police Department (GPD) or the Euless Police Department (EPD), which is currently handling the criminal investigation of the shooting, for about two weeks.
+Fernando Romero, García Villalpando’s brother-in-law, told Truthout his family hasn’t received any communication for about two weeks from either the Grapevine Police Department (GPD) or the Euless Police Department, which is currently handling the criminal investigation of the shooting.

 García Villalpando was a father of four and was known as a dedicated family man in the community before he was killed last month.
 Romero told Truthout his sister, García Villalpando’s widow, is wracked with the grief of her husband’s loss and has been unable to work.
 Romero and other family members have had to step in to support his nephews, since García Villalpando was the family’s primary provider.

-García Villalpando’s car then left the parking lot and was chased by Clark’s patrol vehicle, weaving in and out of traffic until finally coming to a stop on the shoulder of the 121 service road, according to GPD’s Eberling and witnesses.
-García Villalpando then reportedly got out of his car with his hands in the air, as Clark commanded him to stop moving.
+García Villalpando’s car then left the parking lot and was chased by Clark’s patrol vehicle, weaving in and out of traffic until finally coming to a stop on the shoulder of the a service road, according to GPD’s Eberling and witnesses.
+García Villalpando then reportedly got out of his car with his hands in the air as Clark commanded him to stop moving.

-Romero, who has seen the video, said it shows that García Villalpando had his back turned to the officer with his hands on his back, apparently waiting for the officer cuff him, but then Officer Clark ordered García Villalpando to turn around and approach him, which was when he stepped out of the camera’s view.
+Romero, who has seen the video, said it shows that García Villalpando had his back turned to the officer with his hands on his back, apparently waiting for the officer cuff him, but then Clark ordered García Villalpando to turn around and approach him, which was when García Villalpando stepped out of the camera’s view.

-No independent verification of these events can take place, because — to the consternation of community activists and García Villalpando’s family — Grapevine police have not released the video of what transpired that night, as recorded by Clark’s dash-cam.
-Grapevine police officials had previously indicated they would release the video after EPD finished interviewing witnesses to the shooting, but later the Tarrant County District Attorney’s office asked that the video not be made public while the investigation was ongoing.
+No independent verification of these events can take place, because — to the consternation of community activists and García Villalpando’s family — Grapevine police have not released the video of what transpired that night, as recorded by Clark’s dash-camera.
+Grapevine police officials had previously indicated they would release the video after Euless police officials finished interviewing witnesses, but later the Tarrant County District Attorney’s Office asked that the video not be made public while the investigation was ongoing.

-EPD has interviewed at least 28 people, including witnesses and family members, and plans to interview one more person.
+Euless detectives have interviewed at least 28 people, including witnesses and family members, and plan to interview one more person.
 Officials are still waiting on an autopsy report, as well as a forensics report that would reveal García Villalpando’s proximity to Clark when he was shot, said Lt.
-Eric Starnes, with the criminal investigation division of the EPD.
+Eric Starnes, with the Euless Police Department’s criminal investigation division.

-More than 200 protesters stormed a Grapevine City Council meeting March 3, chanting, “Hands up!
-Don’t Shoot!” in unison and demanding Officer Clark be fired.
+More than 200 protesters stormed a Grapevine City Council meeting on March 3, chanting, “Hands up!
+Don’t Shoot!” in unison and demanding Officer Clark’s firing.
 Protesters carried signs with García Villalpando’s last words — as reported by Romero — painted across them: “Are You Going to Kill Me?”

-“If the Tarrant County DA wants to be able to display community transparency, and [Tarrant County DA Sharen Wilson] wanted to serve the public, they would be releasing this video,” Dominique Alexander, president and cofounder of NGAN told Truthout March 10, the anniversary of the day his own uncle was shot to death by a Dallas police officer five years ago, motivating Alexander to become a human rights activist. “[The GPD has released videos for shooting incidents] several times before.”
+“If the Tarrant County DA wants to be able to display community transparency, and [Tarrant County DA Sharen Wilson] wanted to serve the public, they would be releasing this video,” Dominique Alexander, president and co-founder of the Action Network told Truthout on March 10, the anniversary of the day his own uncle was shot to death by a Dallas police officer five years ago.
+The GPD has released videos for shooting incidents several times before, he says.

-According to documents obtained by the Dallas Morning News, in the eight months Clark spent as an officer with the DFW Airport police force, he racked up three policy violations, including inappropriate use of his police powers during an off-duty altercation and failing to disclose an off-duty “courtesy officer” gig that he worked in exchange for a discount on his rent.
+According to documents obtained by the Dallas Morning News, in the eight months Clark spent as an officer with the DFW Airport police, he racked up three policy violations, including inappropriate use of his police powers during an off-duty altercation and failing to disclose an off-duty courtesy officer gig that he worked in exchange for a discount on his rent.